dude-seriously/beat-em-up/README.md

 Multiplayer Beat-Em-Up game with lobby, matches, punches and a chicken!

-Made in 24 hours hackathon at #GameHackDays - Feb 2013
+Made during a 24 hours hackathon at #GameHackDays - Feb 2013

 Installation
 ==========